hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

     MyJSON["age"] = 30;
 ```

-Like the object style, there are same exact twist to this.
+Like the object style, the same twists apply.

 1. You can modify not only the value of member variable of your JSON map, you can also change the `type`.
-   Assuming your rule can handle the next evaluation chain for the new type you can do this, otherwise we very strongly not recommended this.
+   Assuming your rule can handle the next evaluation chain for the new type you can do this, otherwise we very **strongly recommended against this**.

    Example: